Alvearie/imaging-ingestion/docs/dimse-ingestion-service/overview.md

 metadata:
   name: img-ingest
 spec:
-  # Reference to the ConfigMap with the S3 endpoint details
+  # Reference to the same ConfigMap used with the corresponding DicomWeb Ingestion Service
   bucketConfigName: img-ingest-s3
-  # Reference to the Secret with the S3 credentials
+  # Reference to the same Secret used with the corresponding DicomWeb Ingestion Service
   bucketSecretName: img-ingest-s3
   # Reference to the event broker that was created with the DicomEventDrivenIngestion custom resource
   dicomEventDrivenIngestionName: core